Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Results and Discussion

-Figure \ref{fig:XRD} shows the XRD spectra for these samples.
+Fig.~\ref{fig:XRD} shows the XRD spectra for these samples.
 Trilayers labeled as I and III were grown at room temperature with an Nb seed layer on samples 1 (control) and 16 (plasma oxidized), respectively.
-For the trilayers labeled IV and VI, the top Ta layer was deposited at 500 \degree C without a seed layer.
-Lastly, VII labels the trilayer in which Ta was also grown at 500 \degree C without a seed layer, but on sample 2 (control on sapphire).
+For the trilayers labeled IV and VI, the top Ta layer was deposited at 500$\degree$C without a seed layer.
+Lastly,

+VII labels the trilayer in which Ta was also grown at 500$\degree$C without a seed layer, but on sample 2 (control on sapphire).
+The trilayer labeling scheme is summarized in Table \ref{tab:trilayers}.

-Focusing first on the trilayers shown in panel (a), where tantalum growth on Ta$_2$O$_5$ was facilitated by an Nb seed layer (green curves labeled I and III), we observe distinct reflections corresponding to the (110), (211), and (220) planes of $\alpha$-Ta.
-In the sample with a 14.88 nm oxide layer, a pronounced peak attributed to $\delta$-Ta$_2$O$_5$ emerges at a 2$\theta$ angle of approximately 36.9\degree, while in the sample with a thinner 1.93 nm oxide, the magnitude of this peak is significantly reduced, manifesting only as a broadening of the adjacent (110) $\alpha$-Ta peak.
-The typical prominent (002) peak of $\beta$-Ta that appears in pure $\beta$-Ta\cite{Palmstrom2025} is notably absent, suggesting that we have no/negligent $\beta$-phase Ta in either layers.
-Regarding potential contributions from the Nb seed layer, it is important to note that the (211) reflection of Nb closely aligns with the (211) $\alpha$-Ta peak, resulting in noticeable broadening around $69\degree$-$70\degree$ in the spectra.
-A substrate peak of Si (004) was observed at 70.8\degree, consistent with the (004) peak measured in our Si substrates [see Fig. S1(c)].
+Focusing first on the trilayers shown in panel (a), where tantalum growth on Ta$_2$O$_5$ was facilitated by an Nb seed layer (green curves labeled I and III), we observe distinct reflections corresponding to the (110) and (220) planes of $\alpha$-Ta.
+In the sample with a 14.88 nm oxide layer, a pronounced peak attributed to $\beta$-Ta$_2$O$_5$ emerges at a 2$\theta$ angle of approximately 36.9$\degree$, while in the sample with a thinner 1.93 nm oxide, the magnitude of this peak is significantly reduced, manifesting only as a broadening of the adjacent (110) $\alpha$-Ta peak.
+The typical prominent (002) peak of $\beta$-Ta that appears in pure $\beta$-Ta\cite{Palmstrom2025} is notably absent, suggesting that we have negligible $\beta$-phase Ta in either layers.
+Regarding potential contributions from the Nb seed layer, it is important to note that the (211) reflection of Nb closely aligns with the (004) Si substrate peak, resulting in noticeable broadening around $69\degree$-$70\degree$ in the spectra.
+The sharp peak at $70.7\degree$ is attributed to defects in the substrate, which can also be seen in the XRD measurement of our Si substrates, shown in Supplementary Information Fig.~S1(b).

-Figure \ref{fig:XRD}(b) displays the X-ray spectra for films in which tantalum was deposited at 500 \degree C directly onto the Ta$_2$O$_5$ layer, without an Nb seed layer.
+Fig.~\ref{fig:XRD}(b) displays the X-ray spectra for films on Si substrates in which tantalum was deposited at 500$\degree$C directly onto the Ta$_2$O$_5$ layer, without an Nb seed layer.
 While the same crystalline phases appear as in the previously discussed stack with Nb atop the oxide, the relative intensities of the peaks differ.
-Notably, the (110) $\alpha$-Ta peak is significantly reduced, appearing as a broad shoulder for the $\delta$-Ta$_2$O$_5$ peak because of the overlap between the two peak positions.
+Notably, the (110) $\alpha$-Ta peak is significantly reduced, appearing as a broad shoulder for the $\beta$-Ta$_2$O$_5$ peak.